Brexit allowed UK to ‘do things differently’ in supporting Ukraine, says Johnson

 Without Britain’s exit from the European Union, he argued that providing Ukrainian armed forces with anti-tank missiles would not have happened.

-Mr Johnson made the comments following a speech at the Atlantic Council in Washington, US.
+Mr Johnson made the comments following a speech at the Atlantic Council in Washington, US, on Wednesday.

 He used the speech to press for the West to supply Kyiv with the weapons it needs for an offensive, including long-range missiles and fighter jets.